-Notable past productions include: 110 in the Shade, 1776, 33 Variations, 42nd Street, Aida, All My Sons, Amy’s View starring Judi Dench, The Apple Tree, Art by Yasmina Reza, As Bees in Honey Drown, Assassins at Studio 54, Beauty and the Beast (13 years on Broadway, LA, and the National Tour), The Beauty Queen of Leenane, The Blue Room starring Nicole Kidman, Big, the revival of Big River, The Boy from Oz starring Hugh Jackman, A Bronx Tale, Buried Child, Cabaret at Studio 54, Caroline, Or Change, A Christmas Carol starring Patrick Stewart, Closer, Come Back Little Sheba, Copenhagen, Coram Boy, Corpus Christi, Kander and Ebb’s Curtains, The Country Girl starring Morgan Freeman, Frances McDormand and Peter Gallagher, A Day in the Death of Joe Egg starring Eddie Izzard, Mike Nichols’ production of Death of a Salesman starring Philip Seymour Hoffman, Democracy, The Drowsy Chaperone, An Evening with Patti LuPone and Mandy Patinkin, Exit the King, The Farnsworth Invention, Fat Pig, Fences starring Denzel Washington and Viola Davis, Flower Drum Song, Footloose, Frankie and Johnny in the Clair de Lune, Frost/Nixon, A Funny Thing Happened on the Way to the Forum starring Nathan Lane and later Whoopi Goldberg, Guys and Dolls, Gypsy starring Bernadette Peters, Hamlet starring Ralph Fiennes, Hamlet starring Jude Law, Having Our Say, Hedda Gabler, Hello Dolly!, The History Boys, How to Succeed in Business Without Really Trying with Matthew Broderick, Hugh Jackman: Back on Broadway, The Iceman Cometh starring Kevin Spacey, Inherit the Wind, Into the Woods, Irving Berlin’s White Christmas, Is He Dead?, Julius Caesar starring Denzel Washington, Jumpers, The King and I, Kiss Me Kate, Baz Luhrmann’s production of La Boheme, The Last Night of Ballyhoo, Lend Me a Tenor, Les Liaisons Dangereuses, The Lion King (Broadway, National Tours, and numerous international productions), The Little Mermaid, A Man for All Seasons, Mary Poppins, Mary Stuart, Mauritius, Neil LaBute’s The Mercy Seat starring Liev Schreiber and Sigourney Weaver, The Royal Shakespeare Company’s production of A Midsummer Night’s Dream, The Motherf**ker with the Hat, Carol Burnett in Moon Over Buffalo and the subsequent film Moon Over Broadway, The Music Man starring Matthew Broderick, Next Fall, Nine with Antonio Banderas, Once Upon A Mattress starring Sarah Jessica Parker, Our Country’s Good, Pacific Overtures, The Pajama Game starring Harry Connick Jr., Picnic, The Play What I Wrote, Richard III with Ian McKellen, The Ritz, Rock ‘n’ Roll, The Seafarer, The Seagull, August Wilson’s Seven Guitars, She Loves Me, Shrek (Broadway, National Tours), Sight Unseen, Smokey Joe’s Café, Speech and Debate, Monty Python’s Spamalot (Broadway, National Tours, and numerous international productions), Steel Pier, Sunday in the Park with George, Stones in His Pockets, Sunset Boulevard, Take Me Out, The Tale of the Allergist’s Wife, Three Days of Rain at Manhattan Theatre Club, Titanic, Top Girls, The Who’s Tommy, Translations, The Tricky Part, Triumph of Love, True West, the national tour of Twelve Angry Men, Urinetown, A View from the Bridge, Well, The Wild Party at Manhattan Theatre Club, Wit, The Women, and The Year of Magical Thinking,
+Other notable past productions include: 33 Variations starring Jane Fonda, Aida, An American in Paris, David Byrne's American Utopia, Amy’s View starring Judi Dench, Art by Yasmina Reza, Beauty and the Beast (13 years on Broadway, LA, and the National Tour), The Blue Room starring Nicole Kidman, Book of Mormon, The Boy from Oz starring Hugh Jackman, Cabaret at Studio 54, Choir Boy, The Collaboration, Constellations starring Jake Gyllenhaal and Ruth Wilson, Copenhagen, The Cottage, The Curious Incident of the Dog in the Night-Time, Mike Nichols’ production of Death of a Salesman starring Philip Seymour Hoffman, Democracy, The Drowsy Chaperone, The Elephant Man starring Bradley Cooper, Fences starring Denzel Washington and Viola Davis, The Ferryman, Fleabag written by and starring Phoebe Waller-Bridge, Frost/Nixon, A Funny Thing Happened on the Way to the Forum starring Nathan Lane and later Whoopi Goldberg, Girls and Boys starring Carey Mulligan, God of Carnage, Good Night, Oscar, Groundhog Day, Guys and Dolls directed by Jerry Zaks, Gypsy starring Bernadette Peters, Hamlet starring Ralph Fiennes, Hamlet starring Jude Law, Harry Clarke starring Billy Crudup, Having Our Say, Head Over Heels (with music by The Go-Go’s), Hedwig and the Angry Inch, Hello Dolly!
+Starring Carol Channing, The History Boys, How I Learned to Drive, How to Succeed in Business Without Really Trying starring Matthew Broderick, Hugh Jackman: Back on Broadway, The Iceman Cometh starring Kevin Spacey, Into the Woods, Jaja’s African Hair Braiding, Jitney, The King and I starring Donna Murlphy, Baz Luhrmann’s production of La Boheme, Tom Stoppard's Leopoldstadt, Les Liaisons Dangereuses, The Lion King (Broadway, National Tours, and numerous international productions), Matilda, Mean Girls, The Motherf**ker with the Hat, Carol Burnett in Moon Over Buffalo and the subsequent film Moon Over Broadway, Mrs. Doubtfire, The Music Man starring Matthew Broderick, Nine starring Antonio Banderas, No Man's Land/Waiting for Godot starring Ian McKellen and Patrick Stewart, Once, revival of Once on This Island, Once Upon A Mattress starring Sarah Jessica Parker, Peter Pan Goes Wrong, Pippin, The Play What I Wrote, Richard III with Ian McKellen, Something Rotten!, Monty Python’s Spamalot (Broadway, National Tours, and numerous international productions), SpongeBob SquarePants, Deaf West’s revival of Spring Awakening, Sunset Boulevard, Take Me Out, The Tale of the Allergist’s Wife, Titanic, The Who’s Tommy, Twelfth Night/Richard III starring Mark Rylance, Urinetown, Waitress, and The Year of Magical Thinking starring Venessa Redgrave.

 Special Events include: Your Song: Broadway Sings Elton John, the listening party for Barbra Streisand’s album Back to Broadway (a benefit for BC/EFA), The Normal Heart introduced by Barbra Streisand, and Heather Headley: Home.

-Since 1991 BONEAU/BRYAN-BROWN’s Broadway and off-Broadway productions have won:
+Since 1991, Boneau/Bryan-Brown’s Broadway and off-Broadway productions have won:

-178 Tony Awards
+249 Tony Awards

-7 Pulitzer Prizes
+12 Pulitzer Prizes

-150 Drama Desk Awards
+227 Drama Desk Awards

-110 Outer Critics Circle Awards
+165 Outer Critics Circle Awards

-A proud member of the Association of Theatrical Press Agents and Managers for more than 20 years, Adrian has worked on more than 200 shows on and Off-Broadway (a list of the Broadway shows can be found at www.ibdb.com) and consulted on productions around the world.
+Adrian is a proud member of the Association of Theatrical Press Agents and Managers for more than 20 years.
+With his business partner Chris Boneau, Adrian has represented over 400 plays and musicals which have won 249 Tony Awards and 12 Pulitzer Prizes (a list of the Broadway shows can be found at www.ibdb.com) and consulted on productions around the world.
 He has taught theatrical public relations as an adjunct professor at Brooklyn College and is married to the theatrical photographer Joan Marcus.